-Again, the exception to the above rule is that lowercase i and e are reserved constants (i is the square root of -1 and e is the base of a natural logarithm), so you may not assign any new value to them.
+Lowercase i and e are reserved constants (i is the square root of -1 and e is the base of a natural logarithm), so you may not assign any new value to them.
 However if you wish, you may assign values to uppercase I and E, and they can be used like any other variable without affecting the reserved constants.

 You can also use the equals sign to evaluate equations.
 The second way to use an equals sign is to evaluate an equation.
-If the left side of an equation is more than just one variable, SmartFunctionTM will evaluate an equation to see if it is true or false.
-For example, if you type x + 2 = 3 ENTER, Zoom Math will treat this as the question, "Does the current value of x plus 2 equal 3?"
+If you have already assigned values to variables in the current problem, and now type a line where the left side of an equation is more than just one variable, SmartFunctionTM will evaluate an equation to see if it is true or false.
+For example, if you have already assigned a value to x and then type x + 2 = 3 ENTER, Zoom Math will treat this as the question, "Does the current value of x plus 2 equal 3?"
 Zoom Math will give you a true or false answer.